 The second component used to measure SAP is the maximum time a student may take to complete a program.
 Students must complete their program within 180 credits (150% of 120 credits).
 To measure this, a student must successfully complete 66% of credits attempted.

 A student must be enrolled at least half-time (6 units) to be eligible to receive all or part of his/her financial aid.
 Financial aid may be prorated for students who are considered less than full-time.

-Terms and Conditions for Institutional Scholarships and Grants
+Additional Terms and Conditions for Institutional Scholarships and Grants